-In ‘The Full Monty’, the hapless character, played by Tom Wilkinson, has a row with his exasperated wife.
+In ‘The Full Monty’, a hapless middle aged man, played by Tom Wilkinson, has a row with his exasperated wife.
 He’s been buying her garden gnomes for decades, because when he gave her the first one, he thought that she liked them, when she was just being polite.
 Eventually she just snaps, and, enraged, tells him that she’s never liked them.

 Bad sex is like that, but worse.